chintal/tendril/doc/userdoc/userinstall.rst

 and providing the software with a suitable environment which contains all the necessary dependencies.
 The instructions listed here are for Ubuntu, and should work as-is on most Debian based Linux distributions.

-The use of ``pyenv`` and ``virtualenv`` for this is recommended but not necessary.
-The use of these tools should create a reasonable stable environment until any cross-version kinks are found and worked out.
+The use of ``pyenv`` and ``virtualenv`` for this is strongly recommended but not necessary.
+The use of these tools should create a reasonably stable environment until any cross-version kinks are found and worked out.

 Compatibility of the scripts has not been tested with any python version other than the ``Python 2.7.6`` which comes with ``Ubuntu 14.04.1 LTS Trusty Tahr``.
-They will almost certainly not work with ``Python 3.x`` in their current form and may or may not work with older point realeases of ``Python 2.7``.
+They will most certainly not work with ``Python 3.x`` in their current form and may or may not work with older point realeases of ``Python 2.7``.
 While they may work, it's probably a good idea to avoid using Python versions < 2.7 with these scripts unit a full set of unit tests can be prepared and run.